raymondkneipp/Routinely/README.md

 ## Backend

-`express-validator` is used to handle the validation of api endpoint requests
+`express-validator` is used to handle endpoint validation

 `jsonwebtoken` and `bcryptjs` are used to handle authentication

-`REST Client` vscode extension is used to test endpoints
+`REST Client` is the Visual Studio Code extension used to test endpoints

 ## Frontend